A man appears frustrated while working on a laptop in an office setting, showcasing remote work challenges.

 Understanding the “Why”: What Drives Problematic Porn Use?

-It’s rarely just about the pornography itself.
+It’s rarely just about the pornography itself — as I discuss in When Your Porn Use Causes a Crisis of Conscience.
 As a therapist, I find that problematic porn use often serves as a coping mechanism or is linked to underlying issues, such as:

 • Anxiety or Stress: Porn can offer a temporary escape or distraction.